How do I monitor a Campaign using Siteimprove?

 UTM parameters – UTM tags are used to helps you distinguish the source of your campaign traffic.
-In this case we want to track both Facebook visits to the T-Shirt offer page and visits due to the email newsletter.
-Being able to distinguish between these helps you to analyze and adjust campaigns performance.
+In this case, we want to track both Facebook visits to the T-Shirt offer page and visits due to the email newsletter.
+Being able to distinguish between these helps you to analyze and adjust campaign performance.

 When adding parameters, you have the option of using preset parameter pairs or adding parameters from each parameter category.
 You can use UTM presets to add your own source/medium presets and preset pairs.
-See “Analytics: Campaign UTM Presets” for further information this.
+See “Analytics: Campaign UTM Presets” for further information.

 For our example, I have selected the ‘source/medium’ pairs of ‘newsletter/email’ and ‘Facebook/social’.

-Source - location where the link is placed (e.g. newsletter/Facebook)
+Source - The location where the link is placed (e.g. newsletter/Facebook)

 Medium - The traffic medium on which the link was clicked (e.g. email/social).